Before I get into any kind of Pinnacle Studio 25 review fully there are a few details it is probably best to get out of the way from the beginning.

 This is only the fifth time I have included Pinnacle Studio on my site as a recommended software choice for video editing.

-After all it is one of the oldest digital video editing packages that is still available today so let’s address that elephant in the room right off the bat.
+It is one of the oldest digital video editing packages that is still available today so let’s address that elephant in the room right off the bat.

 Pinnacle Studio was one of the first commercially available video editors aimed at the average home user way back at the dawn of the digital video age.

 It has had a chequered history since that time for a number of reasons.

 If you want to read the full story, I did a blog post on it a while back which covers all the whys and wherefores of the product’s history and you can see that here.